MatrixEx Add-In

 Expanding and Collapsing the Tree

-You can create a MatrixEx specification element (shortcut element) by specifying an existing profile to open the MatrixEx easily.
-For example, if you are double-clicking on a specification element placed on a diagram, it will display MatrixEx view with the specified profile.
+You can create a MatrixEx specification element (shortcut element) by specifying an existing profile to easily open the MatrixEx.
+For example, if you double click on a specification element placed on a diagram, it will display the MatrixEx view with the specified profile.

-To create a specification element, you need to add and activate target profile.
+To create a specification element, you must add and activate a target profile.

-If you select a target diagram, a specification element will be created under the package of the diagram and the element will be placed in the diagram.
+When you select a target diagram, a specification element is created under the package of the diagram and the element is placed on the diagram.

 You can export a matrix image as a linked document of the specification element.
-The matrix image in the linked document can be used in the EA built-in document generation.
+The matrix image in the linked document can be used in the Enterprise Architect's built-in document generation.

 Exporting and Importing Profiles

 Profiles can be exported and imported using the built-in XMI export and import feature for the specification elements described above.
-After importing, double clicking on a specification element will create a profile and display with the profile criteria in the MatrixEx.
+After import, double-clicking on a specification element will create a profile and display with the profile criteria in the MatrixEx.

-If a profile with the same name as the specification element already exists, the existing profile will be used. (not overwritten)
+If a profile with the same name as the specification element already exists, the existing profile is used. (not overwritten)

 Overlays